LaRee Sugg: Career

 For her golfing career, Sugg started with the LGPA Futures Tour in 1991.
 The following year, Sugg joined the Ladies European Tour as a professional golfer while remaining on the Futures Tour.
 That year, Sugg attempted to get a LPGA Tour card but failed to qualify.
 While Sugg continued to play for both the European and Futures Tours until 1994, Sugg briefly played on the Ladies Asian Golf Tour in 1993.

 In 1995, Sugg became the third ever African American woman to play in the LPGA and the first since Renee Powell, who ended her career in 1978.
 After playing for two years, Sugg lost her LPGA tour card in 1996 due to her season's winnings.
 After leaving the LPGA, Sugg continued to play on the Ladies Asian Golf Tour and Futures Tour during the late 1990s.
 During the 1990s, she won the 1998 Aurora Health Care Futures Classic.
 She also placed third at the 1993 Singapore Ladies Open and 1997 Indonesian Ladies Open.

 Sugg was the only African American woman golfer in the LPGA when she returned at the 2000 Cup Noodles Hawaiian Ladies Open.
 That year, she reached 8th place at the 2000 Wegmans Rochester International.
-Sugg ended her LPGA career in 2001 when she lost her tour card for a second time.
-Throughout her LPGA career, Sugg played in ten women's major golf championships with multiple appearances at the United States Women's Open Championship and Women's British Open.
+Sugg played at the U.S. Women's Open multiple times during her LPGA major career.
+When the Women's British Open became a major during 2001, she did not make the cut.
+Sugg ended her LPGA career that year when she lost her tour card for a second time.

 After leaving the LPGA, Sugg moved on to the University of Richmond and became the inaugural head coach of their women's golf team in 2002.
 At Richmond, Sugg briefly coached the men's golf team in 2005 before working as an assistant athletic director for the university from 2005 to 2008.
 From 2008 onwards, she continued her athletic director career with Richmond as an associate director and deputy director.